ublue-os/website/docs/installation.md

 Bazzite is a custom image built on Fedora Atomic technology that brings the best of Linux gaming to all of your devices (yep, even your favorite handheld).
 Featuring a rock-solid base with automatic updates and ninety days of rollbacks.

-- Check [the Bazzite homepage](https://bazzite.gg) for image download instructions
+- Check [the Bazzite image picker](https://bazzite.gg#image-picker) for download instructions

 ## Bluefin